File your taxes with confidence.

 No doubt about it, winning the lottery dramatically changes a person’s life.
 A financial windfall of that magnitude quickly grants you a level of financial freedom you probably have trouble imagining.

-How are lottery winnings taxed?
+How are lottery winnings taxed under federal and state?

 Lottery winnings are considered ordinary taxable income for both federal and state tax purposes.
 That means your winnings are taxed the same as your wages or salary.
 And you must report the entire amount you receive each year on your tax return.